No need for a console or gaming PC

 Stadia as a platform will be free to use, but not until sometime in 2020.
 The free tier called Stadia Base lets you stream games at up to 1080p 60fps with standard stereo audio.
 You’ll still have to pay full price for games, but the service itself will be free to use on any compatible device, from your Chromecast Ultra to your phone to your PC.

 Stadia Pro is not the Netflix of games

-Stadia Pro costs $9.99 per month and gives you access to 4K 60fps streaming with 5.1 surround sound audio on Chromecast Ultra, and 1080p at 60fps on other devices.
+Stadia Pro costs $9.99 per month and gives you access to 4K 60fps streaming with 5.1 surround sound audio on Chromecast Ultra and PC, and 1080p at 60fps on mobile devices.
 This paid tier will also give you free games on an intermittent basis that stay in your library as long as your Pro account is active.
-At launch, the Pro benefit is all the paid expansions for Destiny 2, which you’ll get alongside the base game which recently became free, as well as Samurai Showdown as a freebie.
+Destiny 2 and all of its expansions will always be a part of Stadia Pro, but other titles like Metro Exodus and GRID have been included over the months as well.

 The biggest takeaway is that Stadia Pro is not the “Netflix of games” so many have hoped for.
 You’re still going to have to pay upfront to play most of the games on Stadia and the discounts aren’t all that drastic compared to similar sales on the PlayStation Store or Microsoft Store for PS4 and Xbox One, respectively.